-Inflammatory reactions and abnormal blood vessels trigger this condition.
-However, the exact cause of rosacea is not clear.
+Inflammatory reactions and abnormal blood vessels may trigger this condition.
+But scientists are yet to find its exact cause.

 - Extreme temperatures